dobbs/wiki-tls/README.md

-# wiki.localtest.me: a local Wiki farm, security_type=friends, and TLS proxy
+# wiki.localtest.me: a local Wiki farm and TLS proxy

 Assuming you already have a local docker machine, and that you're connected to The Internet...